bnkamalesh/webgo/README.md

 ## Middleware

-WebGo middleware lets you wrap all the routes with a middleware.
-Unlike handler chaining, middleware applies to all the handlers.
-All middleware should be of type [Middlware](https://godoc.org/github.com/bnkamalesh/webgo#Middleware).
+WebGo [middlware](https://godoc.org/github.com/bnkamalesh/webgo#Middleware) lets you wrap all the routes with a middleware unlike handler chaining.
 The router exposes a method [Use](https://godoc.org/github.com/bnkamalesh/webgo#Router.Use) && [UseOnSpecialHandlers](https://godoc.org/github.com/bnkamalesh/webgo#Router.UseOnSpecialHandlers) to add a Middleware to the router.
-Following code shows how a middleware can be used in WebGo.
+Following code shows how a middleware can be used.

+NotFound && NotImplemented are the handlers which are considered `Special` handlers. `webgo.Context(r)` within special handlers will return `nil`.

 ```golang
 import (